 Manuals: Make publicly accessible standardized service manuals in an electronic format.

 Schematics and circuit diagrams: Make semiconductor diagrams and data sheets publicly accessible.

 Software updates: Allow owners and independent service providers access to machine code and firmware patches and fixes.

 Licenses: Make all contracts clearly identify which elements of the machine are not included in the sale.
-Do not allow companies to create contract language (End User License Agreements) that add new requirements for support in the future.
+Do not allow companies to create contract language (End User License Agreements) that modify or limit support options in the future.